Laure-Sagar/Laure-Sagar/README.md

 - 🌱 I’m currently learning
 - 👯 I’m looking to improve my own skills and help other to improve theirs
 - 📫 How to reach me: slaure354@gmail.com
-- ⚡ Fun fact: I love to listen music and interested in game dev.
+- ⚡ Fun fact: I love to listen music and interested buisness.

 <!-- ### Spotify Playing 🎧